 Slow Cooker Thai-Inspired Butternut Squash and Peanut Soup is so delicious and this soup is low-glycemic, dairy-free, gluten-free, Vegan, and South Beach Diet Phase Two.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use Soup Recipes to find more recipes like this one.

 I love it when I can find a recipe that really knocks my socks off that can easily be vegan, and this is one of those recipes.
 (To make this vegan, use vegan “fish sauce” link in recipe or sub soy sauce.)
 And my nephew and cooking assistant Jake is not a winter squash fan, but he gobbled up the soup.
 We adapted this recipe from one we spotted in Cooking Light, but we changed many things about the recipe, including using a slow cooker, starting with fresh squash, and adding peanut butter.

 How to Make Slow Cooker Thai-Inspired Butternut Squash and Peanut Soup: